codeasj/Edutech-Website/README.md

 Usage
 To run this web on your computer, follow these steps:

-Clone the repository to your local machine. run npm i for client and server initialize env for server then run the project using npm run dev
+Clone the repository to your local machine,

+run npm i for client and server,

+initialize env for server,

+then run the project using npm run dev

 Open the project in your browser at http://localhost:3000 to view your project.